sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 <ul>
 <li>

-Lagrange dual problem in ~
+	Lagrange dual problem in <a href="#definition:Lagrange dual problems for generalized inequalities"></a>
 is convex optimization
 since $g(\lambda,\nu)$ is convex